jlf599/JetstreamAPITutorial/README.md

 openstack network list
 ```

-Create a subnet within your network. *Note the X & Y in the address range.
-Each student in this class (technically, this OpenStack project) will need to use a unique subnet range
+Create a subnet within your network.

 If you want to list the subnets that have been created, just in case